Configuring group management access

 The setAccessBindings method for assigning multiple roles completely rewrites access permissions for the resource.
 All current resource roles will be deleted.

-Use the setAccessBindings method for the Group resource or the GroupService/SetAccessBindings gRPC API call.
-In your request, provide an array of objects, each one corresponding to a particular role and containing the following data:
+To assign several roles for a user group to a subject, use the setAccessBindings REST API method for the Group resource or the GroupService/SetAccessBindings gRPC API call.
+In your request, provide an array of objects, each one matching a particular role and containing the following data:

 Revoking a role